AIanumel2025/AIanumel2025/README.md

 # 💫 About Me:
-I am Anthony, welcome to my page.
+Hello I am Anthony, welcome to my page.
 I am currently working on the following:<br>1.
 Building a complete python ETL pipeline (script) to ingest, transform and store data for downstream analytics and machine learning training.<br>2.
 Designing multi-layer SQL transformation pipelines using CTEs to clean, engineer predictive features, and construct machine-learning-ready datasets for analytics and modelling.<br><br>All contributions are welcome.
 Explore, share and recommend!

 ## 🌐 Socials: